perklun/Mini-Twitter/README.md

 - Users can sign in to Twitter using OAuth login
 - astuetz:pagerslidingtabstrip is used to manage tabs

-Note: API Key and Secret need to be replace with your own key and secret
+Note: API Key and Secret need to be replaced with your own key and secret
 ```
 Mini-Twitter/app/src/main/java/com/codepath/apps/TwitterClient/
 22	public static final String REST_CONSUMER_KEY = "XXXXXX";